Become a Court Reporter by pursuing an Online Degree in Court Reporting

-Court reporters are tasked with creating an official record of legal proceedings.
+Court reporters, also known as stenographers or Certified Shorthand Reporters (CSRs), are tasked with creating an official record of legal proceedings.
 Their word-for-word transcriptions are used to provide an exact record of what was said, and make it possible for others to find important information from the trial or legal proceeding.
 In addition to recording legal proceedings, many court reporters provide closed captioning for television programming.
 Even with new digital recording technology, the demand for court reporters will continue to grow for the foreseeable future.

 Online Degrees in Court Reporting

 Court reporting degrees both online and offline are typically offered as a two year associate’s degree program.
 This degree will teach you how to use a unique type of shorthand and reach typing speeds of up to 225 words per minute using accepted abbreviations and symbols.
 Formal education is needed as often, states require court reporters in legal settings to be certified or licensed.